 - Select Create using the new email editor (Alpha).

-- Newsletters — a general-purpose email layout
+- Newsletter — general-purpose email layouts

 - Sales Announcements — promote sales, discounts, and special offers